-Looking back, it was the Teotihuacán Pyramids’ energy that drew me to Mexico City.
-At first, I thought it was art and culture, but in the end, it turned out to be ancient energy as old as time.
+Looking back, the Teotihuacán Pyramid’s energy drew me to Mexico City.
+At first, I thought it was art and culture.
+In the end, it turned out to be ancient energy as old as time.

 My path led me to the pyramids of Teotihuacán, a sacred ritual in a cave, and finally to a shaman behind the Pyramid of the Moon.